Leaderboard

 4 points

-Couldn't resist to immediately fixing the pipe insulation on 1 wheel.
+4. Couldn't resist to immediately fixing the pipe insulation on 1 wheel.
 The dry run looks very promising about the ballooning effect.
 This is the ballooning with the old foam at max speed of my Rustler: It is still ballooning with the pipe insulation as tire insert, but a lot less.
 I also made a comparison with the original Rustler wheel, my son's original Bugsta wheels and my son's newer carnage wheels on the Bugsta.
 They balloon even more than the new ones.
-Material abuse accomplished!3 points
+Material abuse accomplished!

 3 points